 Over the next eight years, Mary Menger and her husband had four children, three of whom survived infancy.
 They built a larger boarding house at the corner of Blum and Bonham Streets one block east of Alamo Plaza, but because the residential and business life of the town centered on Main Plaza, they sent a driver and a hack to bring noontime customers to dine at their house.
 Then in 1854, William Menger started the Texas brewing industry, building the Western Brewery next door to the boarding house.
 Hard work and economy allowed the couple to buy additional lots along Blum Street and by 1856 they owned the entire block from Bonham to Alamo Plaza.
 On February 1, 1859, they opened the Menger Hotel with a gala open house that brought lavish praise in the press in the following days.
 Enough customers stayed at the hotel that within three months they began building an expansion with forty more guestrooms.
 The hotel’s state-wide reputation for excellent service and fine cuisine grew and in its first two years the hotel attracted such prominent guests as Governor Sam Houston, Col. Robert E. Lee, and ranching baron Richard King.
 Over the next twelve years, the brewery and the hotel prospered despite the upheaval of the Civil War and Reconstruction period because Menger and her husband went to great lengths to offer the highest quality service to the traveling public, buying seafood from Galveston, ice from Boston, and fine furniture from Europe.

-When William Menger died in March 1871 at age 44, Mary Menger assumed the roles of single mother, widow and sole owner of the brewery and hotel.
+When William Menger died in March 1871 at forty-four years of age, Mary Menger assumed the roles of single mother, widow and sole owner of the brewery and hotel.
 Addressing the public about her new situation, she ran a newspaper announcement letting San Antonio know that she would carry on the businesses alone, writing that her husband’s death would “cause no change in the affairs” at the hotel or brewery.
 During the period 1871-1878, the brewery became the largest manufacturing company in San Antonio, and the largest brewery in Texas.
 Although she depended on brewmaster Charles Degen, a loyal employee since 1856, to produce the beer, she managed such duties as buying malt from Cincinnati and dealing with customers from Fort Concho to Galveston.
-When national brewers Jos.
-Schlitz and Anheuser entered the local market, Menger closed the brewery in December 1878.
+After national brewers Joseph Schlitz and Anheuser entered the local market, Menger closed the brewery in December 1878.

 Beyond raising her three surviving children and running her business affairs during these years, Mary Menger also took an active role in improving San Antonio.
-She helped establish the St. Joseph’s Catholic Church and its orphanage, contributed to the city’s first Jewish Synagogue, and succeeded in lobbying Post Office officials and Congressman Gustav Schleicher to build a new San Antonio Post Office in 1877 on Alamo Plaza, right outside the Menger Hotel.
+She helped establish the St. Joseph Catholic Church and its orphanage, contributed to the city’s first Jewish Synagogue, and succeeded in lobbying Post Office officials and Congressman Gustav Schleicher to move the United States Post Office in 1877 to Alamo Plaza, right outside the Menger Hotel.

-In the fall of 1881 when she was age 65, Menger sold her hotel to John Kampmann for $118,500.
-Menger died on July 3, 1887, and the headline of her obituary paid tribute to her as “The Orphan’s Friend”.
+In the fall of 1881 when she was sixty-five, Menger sold her hotel to John Kampmann for $132,000.
+Menger died on July 3, 1887, and the headline of her obituary paid tribute to her as “The Orphan’s Friend.”
 It recounted the love of San Antonio’s citizens for her, the success of her family and businesses, and the ways she had benefited her city.

 Chabot, Frederick C. With the Makers of San Antonio: Genealogies of Early San Antonio Families (San Antonio: Artes Graficas, 1937).